-Social participation of respondents in Central and Western District of the respondents have participated in the elderly centre's voluntary services or activities in the past three months.

-of the respondents aged 60 or above have used the services or participated in the activities of elderly centres.

-Recommendations made by respondents of Central and Western District

-- Set up indoor meeting places, easily accessible via public transport, for instance, along the tram line. - 2 Allow flexibility in membership eligibility and regulations of the elderly centres. - 3 Provide more outreach services to singleton elderly living in old tenement buildings.
+Professor Joshua Mok Vice President, Lingnan University Social participation of respondents in Central and Western District of the respondents of the respondents have participated in aged 60 or above the elderly centre's have used the services 46 4% 82.6% voluntary services or or participated in activities in the past the activities of three months. elderly centres.
+Recommendations made by respondents of Central and Western District - Set up indoor meeting places, easily accessible via public transport, for instance, along the tram line. - 2 Allow flexibility in membership eligibility and regulations of the elderly centres. - 3 Provide more outreach services to singleton elderly living in old tenement buildings.